+972 Magazine: History, goals, management structure

 According to Leibovitz, +972 reporters are well-positioned to report from the West Bank.
-Several members of the cooperative are "frequent participants in joint Israeli-Palestinian demonstrations behind the Green Line", and work closely with "the activists who coordinate such protests".
+Several members of the cooperative are "frequent participants in joint Israeli–Palestinian demonstrations behind the Green Line", and work closely with "the activists who coordinate such protests".

+In 2016, +972 was sued by Sawsan Khalife, its former chief executive officer, alleging that her dismissal was racially motivated.
+In its statement of defense, +972 denied the allegation, claiming Khalife was dismissed due to ever increasing dissatisfaction in her professional conduct.
+The parties settled their dispute in Tel Aviv Regional Labour Court, agreeing that the Court will award Khalife between 2.5 and 7 salaries worth of compensation as well as other benefits, while also agreeing that each side will withdraw its claims.
+The Court awarded Khalife 39,000 New Israeli Shekels.

+Impact

+Microsoft

+In a joint investigation by +972 Magazine and the Hebrew-language outlet Local Call, it was revealed that Microsoft's Azure cloud platform was being used by Unit 8200, Israel's elite spy agency.
+The report disclosed a secret project to transfer large volumes of sensitive intelligence into Azure, which began after a 2021 meeting between Microsoft's CEO Satya Nadella and the unit's commander.

+The investigation found that the collaboration enabled Unit 8200 to build a system that collected, played back, and analyzed the content of millions of cellular calls from the entire population of Gaza and the West Bank.
+This surveillance data, which amounted to as much as 8,000 terabytes, was held in a Microsoft data center located in the Netherlands.
+The report also highlighted that this cloud-based platform was utilized in the Gaza offensive to prepare for airstrikes.

+Following the publication of the joint investigation, Microsoft launched an external inquiry.
+This inquiry resulted in the tech giant terminating Unit 8200's access to some of its cloud storage and AI services.

 Funding

 The magazine is largely financed by reader contributions.
 In addition, the Heinrich Böll Foundation, a German think-tank affiliated with the German Green Party, provided 6,000 euros in first-year funding in 2010.
 It continues to provide some funds.
 According to The Nation, the Social Justice Fund at the New Israel Fund granted +972 $10,000 in the first year, and made a one-year grant of $60,000 in early 2012.

+Between 2018 and 2021, +972 and its partner, Local Call, received $450,000 from the Open Society Foundation.

 Readers

 The website's staff state that the vast majority of +972's readers live outside Israel, with about 40% in the United States and 20% in the Palestinian territories.
-According to CEO Noam Sheizaf, about 20% of its readers are Israeli.
-Israeli leftists Akiva Eldar and Merav Michaeli told The Nation that Israelis have never heard of +972, Michaeli describing it as simply "not relevant" to Israeli politics.
+According to CEO Noam Sheizaf, about 20% of its readership are Israeli.
+Israeli left-wing politicians Akiva Eldar and Merav Michaeli told The Nation that Israelis were mostly unaware of the existence of +972, with Michaeli describing it as simply "not relevant" to Israeli politics.